tc39/proposal-temporal/docs/calendar-review.md

 if (date.calendar.id !== 'iso8601') throw new Error ('invalid calendar');
 ```

-Note that “inputs” are not only external data.
+Note that "inputs" are not only external data.
 Inputs could include values returned from library dependencies, e.g. date pickers.
-Unless the library or input source guarantees a certain calendar system, defensive code should assume Temporal objects (or strings or objects that will be converted into a Temporal object) to be “external” and subject to validation or coercion to the ISO calendar if the code that will use that data is not calendar-safe.
+Unless the library or input source guarantees a certain calendar system, defensive code should assume Temporal objects (or strings or objects that will be converted into a Temporal object) to be "external" and subject to validation or coercion to the ISO calendar if the code that will use that data is not calendar-safe.

 ## Alternatives Considered